FranciscoTxz/WAPI-GIT/README.md

 # WAPI-GIT
-Recursos necesarios para el equipo GrassBrothers en el proyecto WAPI
+Resources Needed for the GrassBrothers Team in the WAPI Project

 **Cloud Functions**
-- Archivo: Cloud Functions
+- File: Cloud Functions
-- Pruebalas con los archivos python en la carpeta "WEB Principal / Pruebas Llamadas"
+- Test them with the Python files in the folder "WEB Principal / Pruebas Llamadas"

-**Pagina web principal**
+**Main Website**
-- Ve la pagina principal aqui: https://web-wapi.web.app
+- View the main page here: https://web-wapi.web.app
-- Checa boletos en el día 5 de abril del 2024, de Aguascalientes a Guadalajara
+- Check tickets on April 5, 2024, from Aguascalientes to Guadalajara

-**Pagina web checar Boleto**
+**Ticket Check Website**
-- Ve la pagina checar boleto aqui: https://prueba-01x.web.app
+- View the ticket check page here: https://prueba-01x.web.app